 Why a Professional Photographer won’t come cheap?

 - Skills – When an image is captured, it is not just a click of a button.
-The images are made and to make this an interesting shot, the composition, lighting, focusing, quality etc everything has to be perfect.
+The images are made and to make this an interesting shot, the composition, lighting, focusing, quality, etc everything has to be perfect.
 All these are skills attained over a long period of time not overnight.
-Photographers attend training too, it is a continuous learning process.
+Professional photographers attend training too, it is a continuous learning process.

 - Album designing takes a lot of time, with multiple feedbacks and re-corrections in the design and layout.

 - Printing each of the images, the cover shot, the paper quality, selection of these takes time.
-Even if this work is outsourced, a photographer has to continuously interact with the third party company and client.
+Even if this work is outsourced, a professional photographer has to continuously interact with the third-party company and client.

 - Editing software is not cheap.
-Getting a licensed copy of the software like Photoshop, Lightroom, Creative Cloud etc is important for a photographer when he is running a business.
+Getting a licensed copy of software like Photoshop, Lightroom, Creative Cloud, etc is important for a professional photographer when he is running a business.

 - Has to pay taxes for the income earned out of photography.

-- Travel and accommodation cost for an event.
+- Travel and accommodation costs for an event.

 - Assistants – They don’t do charity work.
 Photographers have to pay their assistants as well.

-- Office expenses – hardware like printers, computers, storage – a lot of storage, backup of those important photos etc, contracts, agreements, files etc.
+- Office expenses – hardware like printers, computers, storage – a lot of storage, cloud storage, backup of those important photos, etc, contracts, agreements, files, etc.